crazylafo/AE_tl_math/README.md

  -Possibilities an expression for each channels
  -The expression language is based on Exprtk grammar  https://github.com/ArashPartow/exprtk details in section 5
  -the plugin expressions can access to 4 sliders, two points and two colors pipets to comunicate with other AE elements.
+  -presets can be saved as json files.
  -tl_Math is not thread safe yet.

 1- COPYRIGHT